dianagudu/fedservice_docker/README.md

     ]
   }
   ```

-- restart the trust anchor container
+  - restarting the trust anchor container

 - if you run the setup locally, you might need to add the new entity name to your /etc/hosts file (e.g. `127.0.0.1 gorp.fedservice.lh`), as well as an alias in the traefik network, in `traefik/docker-compose.yml`.
 Then restart the traefik container.